boldejman/GravitationalMotionSimulator/TECHDOC.md

 Hello world!
 This is my python semester project for MFF UK.
 This is the gravitational motion simulator that use numerical methods to calculate the trajectory in gravitation field.

 ## Architecture
-The whole project was separated into three modules: UI, mode and simulation.
+The whole project was separated into four modules: UI, mode, simulation and units.
 Each module is tightly connected to each other (unfortunately), but performs its own function.
 ### UI
 User Interface module contains main functionality logic of the simulator.
 #### Attrs: